techwithanirudh/coolify-docs/building-blocks.md

 An application could be a web application, a static website, a backend API, etc. It is a container that runs a process deployed to a defined [server](#server).

 ### Types
-1. Public or Private Git repository
+1. Public Git Repositories
+2. Private Git Repositories (through GitHub App)
-   - Private Git repositories could be deployed with a GitHub App, or with [Deploy Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys)
+3. Private Git Repositories (through [Deploy Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) )
-2. Simple Dockerfile
+4. Simple Dockerfile
+5. ANY Docker Compose files

 To have full integration with GitHub, like fully automated commit or pull request based deployments, you need a GitHub App (created automatically by Coolify).